When The White House Can't Be Believed

 So why would Nielsen seek to deceive the public?

-Cast back your mind to the first week of Trump's presidency, with spurious claims from the president and his press secretary about record crowds at the inauguration.
+Cast your mind back to the first week of Trump's presidency, with spurious claims from the president and his press secretary about record crowds at the inauguration.
 Trump has issued more than 3,250 false or misleading claims in his first 497 days in office, according to an account by The Washington Post's Fact Checker column in late May.
-The paper quoted a psychology researcher from the University of California at Santa Barbara who said Trump's repetition of falsehoods gave them greater credence among his core supporters.
+The paper quoted a psychology researcher from the University of California, Santa Barbara who said Trump's repetition of falsehoods gave them greater credence among his core supporters.

 That impulse emerged again on Friday.
-Trump spoke to a clutch of reporters surrounding him on the White House lawn as he strolled to pop onto his favorite morning TV news show, Fox & Friends, which was helpfully camped out on the grounds.
+Trump spoke to a clutch of reporters surrounding him on the White House lawn as he strolled to pop on his favorite morning TV news show, Fox & Friends, which was helpfully camped out on the grounds.
 Trump deflected questions about the false claims his lawyers made last year on his behalf.
 The attorneys had denied — untruthfully — that Trump had anything to do with his son Don Jr.'s statements about the purpose of his meeting with Russians during the 2016 campaign.

 "It's irrelevant," President Trump said.
 "It's a statement to The New York Times, the phony, failing New York Times."